ColeVanOphem/ColeVanOphem/README.md

 - 👋 Hi, I’m @ColeVanOphem
-- 👀 I’m interested in computer science 💻
+- 📚 I’m currently studying computer science 💻 at Michigan State University
-- 📚 I’m currently learning physics 🚀 😭

 <!---
 ColeVanOphem/ColeVanOphem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.